 • Visualization and human factors

-• Security in ML
+• Security and adversarial examples in ML

 By bringing together researchers and practitioners working in the aforementioned research areas, we hope to address several key questions pertaining to model debugging (some of which are highlighted below) and facilitate an insightful discussion about the strengths and weaknesses of existing approaches: